Particular/docs.particular.net/samples/sqltransport/store-and-forward/sample.md

 ## Prerequisites

- 1. Ensure an instance SQL Server Express installed and accessible as `.\SQLEXPRESS`.
+ 1. Ensure an instance SQL Server Express installed and accessible as `.\SqlExpress`.
 Create two databases: `sender` and `receiver`.

 ## Running the project